Master's thesis by Valentyn MorozMoroz, Valentyn

 The Writings from the War / Я пишу з війни collection consists of testimonials of Ukrainians about their experience of the Russian invasion of their country.
-These firsthand testimonials are transmitted to the project team from various hiding places; from shelters, train stations, and refugee camps; from besieged cities.
-The project’s team includes Alex Averbuch (the project’s archiving coordinator), Valentyna Vzdulska (the initiator of the project), Daria Bairak and Maryna Solohub (SMM managers and co-coordinators), as well as numerous volunteers assisting in translating the testimonials and maintaining project platforms (website, social media).
+The project’s archiving coordinator Alex Averbuch periodically deposits firsthand testimonials transmitted to the project team from various hiding places; from shelters, train stations, and refugee camps; from besieged cities.
+The project’s team also includes Valentyna Vzdulska (the initiator of the project), Daria Bairak and Maryna Solohub (SMM managers and co-coordinators), as well as numerous volunteers assisting in translating the testimonials and maintaining project platforms (website, social media).

-The mission of Writings from the War is to collect, preserve, and disseminate these testimonials, so as to provide a documentary source for researchers, academics, students, journalists, artists, and the public in general.
+The mission of Writings from the War is to collect, preserve, and disseminate these testimonials, both in the language of the original and English translation, so as to provide a documentary source for researchers, academics, students, journalists, artists, and the public in general.
 There are testimonials by soldiers, volunteers, doctors, drivers, teachers, animal rights activists, cooks, artists, and scientists – people of all professions; by adults and children, displaced persons, rescuers and the rescued – in short, anyone interested in sharing their experience with the world.
 This is a panoramic picture of the wartime “everyday,” reflecting private experiences during this catastrophe.
 All the testimonials have been provided to the project team by the witnesses themselves, and every story has a title, and a record of the person behind it.

 On September 23, 2012, Myrna Kostash co-hosted an event in Edmonton called Zemlya/Nanaskomun (The land/We give thanks): A Ceremonial Exchange of Gifts, which meant to remind there there had once been a relationship between Ukrainians and Indigenous peoples.